 Description

-This creamy Seafood Newburg recipe turns the classic dish into a soup with your favorite seafood mix, along with vegetables, cream, sherry, and Old Bay.
+This Creamy Seafood Newburg Soup recipe turns the classic seafood dish into a rich and satisfying soup.
+Made with shrimp, cod, vegetables, cream, and Old Bay seasoning.

 Ingredients